Official Secrets Act, 1923 (India)

-The Official Secrets Act of 1923 is India's anti-espionage act held over from the British colonial period.
+The Official Secrets Act, 1923 (No. 19) is India's anti-espionage act held over from the British Raj period.
 It states clearly that actions which involve helping an enemy state against India are strongly condemned.
 It also states that one cannot approach, inspect, or even pass over a prohibited government site or area like an electrical substation.
-According to this Act, helping the enemy state can be in the form of communicating a sketch, plan, model of an official secret, or of official codes or passwords, to the enemy.
+According to this act, helping the enemy state can be in the form of communicating a sketch, plan, model of an official secret, or of official codes or passwords, to the enemy.

 Prosecution and penalties

 Punishments under the Act range from three years to life imprisonment (if the intent is to declare war against India - section 5).
 A person prosecuted under this Act can be charged with the crime even if the action was unintentional and not intended to endanger the security of the state.
 The Act only empowers persons in positions of authority to handle official secrets, and others who handle it in prohibited areas or outside them are liable for punishment.

 Journalists have to help members of the police forces above the rank of the sub-Inspector and members of the military with investigations regarding an offense, up to and including revealing his sources of information.

 Under the Act, search warrants may be issued at any time if the magistrate determines that based on the evidence there is enough danger to the security of the state.

 Uninterested members of the public may be excluded from court proceedings if the prosecution feels that any information which is going to be passed on during the proceedings is sensitive.
 This also includes media.

 When a company is seen as the offender under this Act, everyone involved with the management of the company, including the board of directors, can be liable for punishment.
 In the case of a newspaper, everyone – including the editor, publisher and the proprietor — can be imprisoned for an offense.

 OSA is controversial to the modern RTI Act of 2005.